For Ukrainian and Allied Defense Innovators | Helicon Defense

 Have a serious defense technology with operational validation?

-Helicon is interested in selected capabilities where U.S./allied transition, manufacturing, or sustainment could create real value.
+Helicon is interested in selected capabilities where U.S. or allied transition, manufacturing, or sustainment could create real value.

-Do not send classified information, controlled technical data ( (International Traffic in Arms Regulations)/ (Export Administration Regulations)), (Controlled Unclassified Information), source code, drawings, or proprietary specifications.
+Do not send classified information, controlled technical data, ITAR/EAR material, CUI, source code, drawings, or proprietary specifications.
 The first conversation is non-confidential.
 Sensitive detail is exchanged later, under appropriate agreements and disclosure sequencing.